RootMyTV/RootMyTV.github.io/README.md

 # Is my TV vulnerable?

-At the time of writing (2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early-2021) are supported by this exploit chain.
+At the time of writing the original exploit (RootMyTV v1 - 2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early-2021) are supported by this exploit chain.
+Around June-July 2021 LG started rolling out updates which added some minor mitigations that broke our original exploit chain.

+**At the time of writing (RootMyTV v2 - 2022-01-05)**, all webOS versions between 4.x and 6.2+ we tested (TVs released between early-2018 and late-2021) are supported by the new exploit chain.

+Some versions between 3.4 and 3.9 may be supported by RootMyTV v2, but your mileage may vary.

 Note: this versioning refers to the "webOS TV Version" field in the settings menu, *not* the "Software Version" field.

-If you want to protect your TV against remote exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or await an update from LG.
+*If you want to protect your TV against remote exploitation, please see the [relevant section](#mitigation-note) of our writeup and/or await an update from LG.*

 # Usage Instructions